lisasapp/tooling/srs_data/README.md

 # srs-data tools
-Tools to automate various SRS-data srs_datas and client-asks.
+Tools to automate various SRS-data workflows and client-asks.

 ## `ProcessTagsThatClientReturns`
 Before instantiating this class, we must *manually* perform the following: